-In small experimental homebuilt aircraft you will find pneumatic systems in the form of the gyroscopic vacuum system and the tires the aircraft stands on.
+In small experimental homebuilt aircraft you will find pneumatic systems in the form of the gyroscopic vacuum system and the tires the aircraft stands and rolls on.
 As the pilot in command of your aircraft you will need some knowledge of where and how pressurized air is used and how to inspect them during the preflight.
 This also includes the vacuum systems to power the gyro's in the instrument panel.

 Pro's and cons

 Outside air is pressurized by an engine driven pump (compressor) and stored in bottles.
 This shows a striking difference with a hydraulic fluid: air is compressible and this property gives it some unique (dis)advantages.

 One disadvantage is that air does not transmit pressure as easy as a fluid would do.
 It is springy in nature and therefore not really suitable for precise control operations.
 This, however, is an advantage when air is used in tires and damping in undercarriage to smoothen the ride when taxiing on rough surfaces.

 It is not suitable for large and heavy mechanical devices.
 Air must be compressed to a large degree to have enough energy and this would require large air tanks and actuators with very high working pressures.
 Not very practical on small aircraft.

 Advantages of air